sourcebroker/hugo-cms-theme/README.rst

 For content elements
 ++++++++++++++++++++

-- **Equivalent of backend_layouts**

-  Sections in HUGO can be use as equivalent of "backend_layouts" in TYPO3.
-This is working well except homepage (TODO).

 - **Content elements templates as partials at /partials/content-**

   Templates of content elements as defined as partials.
-For example: layouts/partials/content-faq2.html
+For example: ``/layouts/partials/content-faq2.html``

 - **Content elements data in /data/content**

-  Data to render content element are kept in /data/contant/x.yaml where x is equal to uid of content element in TYPO3.
+  Data to render content element are kept in ``/data/contant/x.yaml`` where x is equal to uid of content element in TYPO3.
   You can consider this folder as equivalent of "tt_content" table form TYPO3.

 - **Multilang content**

   Data can be multilang.
 The file must then have the value of lang from url.
-Like "/data/content/1.yaml" is default and "/data/contant/1.de.yaml" is for german language.
+Like ``/data/content/1.yaml`` is default and ``/data/contant/1.de.yaml`` is for german language.

 - **Multilang content fallback**

   There is content fallback for multilang content.
-For example if page is DE and there is no file "/data/contant/1.de.yaml" then content from "/data/contant/1.yaml" is taken as fallback.
+For example if page is DE and there is no file ``/data/contant/1.de.yaml`` then content from ``/data/contant/1.yaml`` is taken as fallback.

 - **Content elements can be disabled/enabled**